Bearing Away the Bride: Foreign reviews

 The painting was highly appreciated by art critics abroad.
 Dulsky wrote that Fechin managed to interest them with his unusual painting technique and ethnographic subject, unusual for Russian exhibitions abroad, and especially with his "orgiastic moods" and depiction of "the barbarism of primitive culture".
 The Munich art journal Die Kunst included a painting of the Bearing Away the Bride in its exhibition review.
-A German art critic remarked:"A piece of truely deep Russia is represented by this gray, deserted village, this scene immersed in mud and wine fumes!
+A German art critic remarked:"A piece of truly deep Russia is represented by this gray, deserted village, this scene immersed in mud and wine fumes!
 Such an ugly truth!
 But a truth that does not pretend to be friendly, but wants to be a bitter, unvarnished truth.
 Bright, screaming colors of some clothes and a light spring breeze over the huts, slightly appearing on the general background, emphasize even more the miserable desert of the rest, and the peculiarly dry and rigid writing fits perfectly the character of the whole picture".At an exhibition in Pittsburgh, the painting made a "stunning impression".
 An art critic for the Baltimore Sun compared Fechin's painting with the French artist Gaston La Touche's Paris Shop (in the exhibition catalog — 146A), which hung next to it in the exhibition.
 He wrote that both painters used the same colors, but in Bearing Away the Bride more light, it does not strike or offend the eye, "the colors are wonderfully and harmoniously arranged", Fechin's painting "in all its charming simplicity and wholeness shows all new attractive features, while the other is monotonous in impression".